JoseSK999/floresta-docs/src/ch06-01-node-contexts.md

 use bitcoin::p2p::ServiceFlags;

 pub trait NodeContext {
+    # /// How long we wait for a peer to respond to our request
     const REQUEST_TIMEOUT: u64;
     # /// Max number of simultaneous connections we initiates we are willing to hold
     const MAX_OUTGOING_PEERS: usize = 10;